 Lab Test Result

 The results of many tests are written in a table indicating the reference range and test results.
-The reference range is the value that the lab considers being the standard value and is considered normal.
+The reference range is the value that the lab considers to be the standard value and is considered normal.

 It is important to note that the reference value may be different for each lab, and results that are considered normal in one lab may be abnormal in another.